DtxdF/AppJail.docs/docs/getting-started.md

 ### Create a Jail

-AppJail can create traditional jails once a release has been boostrapped, and the recommended command for this task is `appjail-quick(1)`.
+AppJail can create traditional jails once a release has been bootstrapped, and the recommended command for this task is `appjail-quick(1)`.

 ```console
 $ appjail quick myjail start